 For orientation registration, please visit the ISO Registration page.

-We encourage international students to arrive for the spring 2014 semester by Thursday, January 2, 2014, to allow time to get settled before orientation activities begin.
+We encourage international students to arrive for the fall 2014 semester by Monday, August 11, 2014, to allow time to get settled before orientation activities begin.
 Don't forget to read through GEO's pre-arrival checklist to make sure you are prepared for your first semester at VCU: For Admitted Students

 What to Expect at International Student Orientation

 - International Student and Scholar Programs will advise you on housing, health insurance and a variety of other opportunities available at VCU (monthly excursions, conversation partners, coffee hour, volunteer opportunities, etc.).

 - Immigration services will advise you on regulations you should be aware of in order to maintain your immigration status at VCU.